Events

 Where: Sauder Concert Hall

-Three youth choirs in the Community School of the Arts will perform as part of the annual CSA Fall Choral Showcase Concert.
-Performing are Rejoice (grades 3-5) and Sommo Voci (grades 9-12), directed by Kristin Kauffman, and Shout for Joy (grades 6-8), directed by Sandy Hill.
+Three youth choirs in the Community School of the Arts will perform in Sauder Concert Hall, part of the annual CSA Fall Choral Showcase Concert.
+Performing are Rejoice (grades 3-5) and Sommo Voci (grades 9-12), directed by Kristin Kauffman, and Shout for Joy (grades 7-9) directed by Sandra Hill.

 Youth Honors Orchestra Fall Concert